Tag Archives: technology

 You get what you pay for

-In a down market like the one that we have been experiencing for the last year and a half, it’s easy to understand why businesses are watching every penny.
-I do it when I go shopping – why wouldn’t a … Continue reading
+In a down market like the one that we have been experiencing for the last year and a half, it's easy to understand why businesses are watching every penny.
+I do it when I go shopping - why wouldn't a marketing manager or CEO?
+But lately I have been surprised by the number of business … Continue reading You get what you pay for

 Obsolescence

 Two weeks ago, I attended a retirement luncheon for a co-worker.
-While I was busy grabbing a sub sandwich and slice of cake, I overheard the retiree talking to some others about how he first met the CEO of our … Continue reading
+While I was busy grabbing a sub sandwich and slice of cake, I overheard the retiree talking to some others about how he first met the CEO of our company thirty years ago making books.
+Knowing that I work in interactive marketing where 99% … Continue reading Obsolescence

 Future View: 1993

-Today during my team’s morning status meeting, we were talking about technology and how we’re bummed that cars still can’t fly like they did on The Jetson’s.
-Then, I came across a post about AT&T’s 1993 ad campaign “You Will” … Continue reading
+Today during my team's morning status meeting, we were talking about technology and how we're bummed that cars still can't fly like they did on The Jetson's.
+Then, I came across a post about AT&T's 1993 ad campaign "You Will" and their predictions for how new technology would impact our everyday lives.
+Makes me wonder, … Continue reading Future View: 1993

 Happy first birthday, blog!

-I can hardly belive that it’s been a year since I started my experiment in blogging.
+I can hardly belive that it's been a year since I started my experiment in blogging.
 My boyfriend was the kind of kid who would take a part things just to see how they worked.
-I never understood those people… … Continue reading
+I never understood those people... until it came time for me to understand the Internet.
+It started when I was … Continue reading Happy first birthday, blog!

 Would you rather…?